danielrosehill/Global-Value-Factors-Explorer-Dataset/README.md

 Value factors are proposed monetary coefficients based upon the IFVI's consultation process and scientific advice.
 Details of their formulation are contained in the documentation that they released and which constitute important supplementary material to the data points.

+## What are value factors?

+"Value factors" convert quantity metrics (e.g., tons of CO2 emitted) into monetary terms.
+The GVFD uses US dollars for standardization but is intended for global use regardless of the reporting entity's local currency.

 ## Using This Data

 The IFVI data should be interpreted alongside its official methodology papers and documentation, available on the [IFVI website](https://www.ifvi.org).
 Static versions of these documents are included in this repository *solely for data provenance* and should **not** be considered official or authoritative.